artefactual-sdps/enduro/docs/src/dev-manual/devel.md

 Build and use a local version of a3m.
 Requires to have the `a3m` repository cloned as a sibling of this repository folder.

+### PREPROCESSING_PATH

+Relative path to a preprocessing child workflow repository.
+It loads a Tiltfile called `Tiltfile.enduro` from that repository and mounts a presistent volume claim (PVC) in the preservation system pod.
+That PVC must be defined in the preprocessing and be called `preprocessing-pvc`.
+Check the [Preprocessing child workflow] docs to configure the child workflow execution.

 ## Tilt UI helpers

 ### Upload to Minio